zhumingpassional/RLSolver/README.md

 Existing CPU-based environments have two significant disadvantages: 1) The number of CPU cores is typically small, generally ranging from 16 to 256, resulting in a small number of parallel environments.
 2) The communication link between CPUs and GPUs has limited bandwidth.
 The massively parallel environments can overcome these disadvantages, since we can build thounsands of environments and the communication bottleneck between CPUs and GPUs is bypassed; therefore the sampling speed is significantly improved.

-# Sampling Speed of GPU-based Massively Parallel Environments
+# Improving the Sampling Speed
 <a target="\_blank">
 	<div align="center">
 		<img src=rlsolver/fig/sampling_efficiency_maxcut.png width="80%"/>